Modern Slavery Act Statement

 Balcas has a zero tolerance approach to any form of modern slavery.
 We are committed to acting ethically and with integrity and transparency in all business dealings and to putting effective systems and controls in place to safeguard against any form of modern slavery taking place within the business or our supply chain.

-Our Business
+Our Business and Supply Chains

+Balcas’ extensive product portfolio includes construction, fencing, pallet and packaging timber products and high-density wood pellets.
 Balcas’ wood pellets have been branded Balcas Energy wood pellets.
-Balcas Energy wood pellets are a renewable heat fuel that are available to the market in Ireland and Great Britain.
+Balcas Energy wood pellets are a renewable heat fuel.
+Our products are available to markets in Ireland and Great Britain.

 Our Policies